-NETTIE YOUNG, 92, the last surviving original member of the Gee's Bend quilting bee, speaks about how the Civil Rights Movement was wrapped in the fabric of these quilts.
-"The Freedom Quilting Bee" was born in 1966, during the last years of the Civil Rights Movement.
+NETTIE YOUNG, 92, the last surviving original member of the Gee's Bend quilting bee, speaks about how the CIVIL RIGHTS MOVEMENT was wrapped in the fabric of these quilts.
+THE FREEDOM QUILTING BEE was born in 1966, during the last years of the movement.
 "Y'all don't know where I came from, and I want people to know where I came from," she said.
 "I enjoyed it - I really did.
-I thank God from what I've come through.
-If y'all don't know what 'Blessed' is, this is Blessed."
+I thank GOD from what I've come through.
+If y'all don't know what BLESSED is, this is BLESSED."

 Through those generations, the women of Gee's Bend have taught their daughters to quilt.
 However, isolated culturally and geographically from other communities, they developed distinctive and sophisticated techniques with little outside influence.
 Their quilting style is based on traditional American and African quilts, but with a geometric simplicity likened to modern art.
 To piece together their quilts, the women salvaged any material they could find — from feed sacks to old work clothes.